Skip to main content

 The PMBOK knowledge areas assist project managers with categorizing and organizing the various project components, and then creating a systematic approach to project execution.

-In the case of our dental convention, the knowledge areas help us organize and coordinate all aspects of the event, ensuring its success by preventing any important details from being overlooked.
+They help organize and coordinate all aspects of the event, ensuring its success by preventing any important details from being overlooked.

 How Are Knowledge Areas Used In Real-Life Projects?